 1. Kudamaloor Vasudevapuram Temple.

-Nandita Babu born at Eramallor, Ernakulam Dist., Educated at Munnar, Chammanad, College education at N.S.S.
+Nanditha Babu was born in Eramallor, Ernakulam Dist., and educated in Munnar, Chammanad, and went to N.S.S.
 College, Cherthala.

 The mural painting of Thuravoor Narasimhasami Temple prompted her to the world of painting.
 Her paintings in charcoal and water color did not hinder her interest in mural painting.